Ea100/LITA-Capstone-Project-2/README.md

 ### Results/Findings
 ---
-The analysis results are summarized as follows
+The analysis results are summarized as follows:
+-

 ### Recommendations
 ---